Facelift Mountain View

 Individuals interested in facial rejuvenation may be candidates for facelift surgery.
 At his practice serving Palo Alto, San Jose, and surrounding communities, Dr. Robert Lowen can help patients understand facelift surgery and other options so they can make educated choices about their care.
 The links below include Dr. Lowen’s personal philosophy on facelift surgery and information on the goals of facial rejuvenation.
 Patients can also contact our plastic surgery center to learn more.

-Elevation of tissues is done in the fatty layer above the SMAS, decreasing the risk of injury to any branches of the facial nerve.
+Elevation of tissues is done in the fatty subcutaneous layer, decreasing the risk of injury to any branches of the facial nerve, which lie deeper underneath the SMAS.

-With regard to skin loss, it is known that the traditional face liftis a risky operation for smokers.
-Some surgeons will not do a facelift on a smoker.
+With regard to skin loss, it is known that the traditional face lift is a risky operation for smokers.
+Dr. Lowen does not do facelifts for smokers.

 In summary, good facelift surgery takes time, attention to detail, and appreciation of what looks younger and natural.
 We want minimal scar visibility, preservation of the normal delicate anatomy and position of the ear, and the ability to wear short hair.